alco-company/mortimer-bellis/WORKLOG.md

 - update Pagy to allow faster infinite scroll with pagy_keyset
 - fix collateral bug - keyset pagination returns array, not AR set
+- show dropdown for unit and format currency on product form and list

 ### 24/3/2025